jpolin/polinBackgroundExtractor/README.md

 ###Overview###

   This repository contains a library for extracting a static background image from a stationary video file (.mp4).
-It also offers 3 ways to leverage this library:
+It also offers 2 ways to leverage this library:

   - Dynamic linking from C++ executable to library
-  - Local server that offers a REST API interface to upload video and download image
-  - Web page that makes ajax calls which conform to REST interface
+  - A combination of a (locally hosted) server and web page; the two communicate using REST commands (eg GET, POST)

 ###Background subtraction###